What to do in Chinatown Bangkok? | Travel Guide

 This blog post is a guide for all the important information and tips for a trip to Chinatown in Bangkok.
 We show you the best attractions, most beautiful Chinese temples and the coolest markets around.
 Also, we will tell you the best time to visit, and how to get to Chinatown.

 Chinatown in Bangkok is unique.
 Just arriving in the hustle and bustle, many visitors cannot be stopped from being amazed.
 Here, we have summarized the absolute highlights of Chinatown, which you should not miss.
-Here are the TOP attractions of the Chinese district:
+Here are the TOP-Attractions and Things to do of the Chinese district:

 The Chinatown Gate is a large Chinese gate located in the middle of the Odeon roundabout, flanking the entrance to Bangkok´s Chinatown.
 This rather new attraction, which only opened in 1999, is a sign of the ascending Chinese Quarter.
 Interestingly, Chinatown in Bangkok is home to one of the largest Chinese communities outside of China.